lucianolacurcia/elasticache-cluster-info/README.md

 # elasticache-cluster-info
+Command line utility for getting and printing information about AWS ElasticCache cluster.
+You should have a credentials file stored in ~/.aws/credentials and at least a default profile configured, you can pass the profile you want to get clusters information about as parameter to the program.

 ## Usage
 ```
-elastic-cluster-info [ <aws profile> ]
+elasticcache-cluster-info [ <aws profile> ]
 ```
-	With <aws profile> one from the previously set aws configurations in ~/.aws/* files.
+<aws profile>	is a previously set aws credential profile stored in ~/.aws/*
 				If no profile given, it picks the default one.